Sphecius: Species

 This list of species is probably complete as of March 31, 2009.
-It has been adapted from the Catalog of Sphecius species (California Academy of Sciences).
+It has been adapted from the (California Academy of Sciences).
 Notable subspecies are also given.

 More recently, it has been suspected that the western cicada killer (S. grandis) represents more than one species.
 Also, some evidence suggests that either the eastern cicada killer (S. speciosus) has a subspecies or closely related species that mimics the Pacific cicada killer (S. convallis).
 Alternatively, when they were already well distinct species, significant hybridization has occurred between them, though not enough to fully overcome their reproductive isolation.